-Ordinarily, a court would not also appoint amay reveal the reasons for requesting a court-appointed advisor or best interests attorney for a child who already has a child's attorney.
-Typically, a court advisorin order to protect the child from harm.

-Often a court-appointed advisor can satisfactorily assist the court in determining the child's best interests through appropriate investigation and reports can enable the court to determine the child's best interests.
+Ordinarily, a court would not also appoint a best interests attorney for a child who already has a child's attorney.
+Typically, a court advisor through appropriate investigation and reports can enable the court to determine the child's best interests.
 Nevertheless, in exceptional cases involving a competent child who persists in taking a position that poses a risk of serious harm, a court might conclude that a best interests attorney should be appointed to ensure a full presentation of the facts to the court.
-Alternatively, a court might submission of reports.
-In unusual cases, however, a court may need to appoint a court court-appointed advisor as well as a lawyer to represent the court appointed advisor into ensure a full presentation of the proceeding evidence.
+Alternatively, a court might appoint a court advisor as well as a lawyer to represent the court advisor in the proceeding.

 Even where the child's expressed objectives may place the child at risk of substantial harm, the child has a right to have his or her views made known to the court.
 Under ordinary ethical standards and court rules, however, a lawyer may not advocate positions that are not well grounded in fact and warranted by existing law or a nonfrivolous argument for modification of existing law.
-See ABA Model Rule 3.1; Rule 11, Fed.
-R. Civ.
-Pro.
+See ABA Model Rule 3.1.
 Thus, the child's attorney may not advocate the child's wishes if the child's position is prohibited by law or lacks any factual foundation.
-In extreme and rare situations www.
-Where the child persists in wanting the attorney to advocate a position unsupportable under the law, the attorney may seek to withdraw from the representation.
+In extreme and rare situations where the child persists in wanting the attorney to advocate a position unsupportable under the law, the attorney may seek to withdraw from the representation.

 If a court grants permission to withdraw from representation in an abuse and neglect proceeding, the court must ensure that the child continues to have legal representation in compliance with Section 4.
 If the child does not already have a best interests attorney, the court should appoint a lawyer for the child as soon as feasible after withdrawal.
-The In general, the court has discretion to appoint either a best interests attorney or child's attorney, and the court should decide on the nature of the appointment in light of the child's wishes, the court's needs, the circumstances of the prior attorney's withdrawal, and other factors in the case.
-If, for example, a child's attorney has withdrawn under the circumstances described in the preceding paragraph, the court presumably would appoint a best interests attorney.
+The court has discretion to appoint either a best interests attorney or child's attorney, and the court should decide on the nature of the appointment in light of the child's wishes, the court's needs, the circumstances of the prior attorney's withdrawal, and other factors in the case.
 A request from an older child for a child's attorney should be given special consideration by the court, since the child's voice may be effectively silenced without such an appointment.
 In a custody proceeding, on the other hand, the appointment of a lawyer is always discretionary.
 In the event of withdrawal of a child's attorney in that context, the court retains discretion to decide whether to appoint another representative for the child and to decide on the role of that representative.